 it be expected they would form naturally in the granites where diffusion rates are

+vastly lower and the supply of Po atoms is negligible?
 The identity of U, Th and Po halos in minerals has been confirmed by analyzing

 the various types of halo radiocenters using scanning electron microscope x-ray